-- It shall be a fundamental term of this Agreement that any breach by the interested party shall make the interested party liable for damages by the principal.
-FURTHER such breach shall extend to the sorverits. agents, employees and other associates of the interested party including any companies and/or trusts affiliated with the interested party. - 9.
-Any damages assossed pursuant to this Agreement shall be against the interested party as a liquidated debt. - This Agreement shall bind the heirs, executors, administrators and assigns as the case may be.
-10. - Term of Agreement: This deed will be binding for a period of five $\langle\delta\rangle$ years unless otherwise concented to in writing by the Disclosing Party.
-11. - Governing Law: This agreement is governed by the law in force in the state of California and each party interocably and unconditionally submits to the non-exclusive jurisdiction of the Courts of the State of California and Courts of Appeal from from.
+It shall be a fundamental term of this Agreement that any breach by the interested party shall make the interested party liable for damages by the principal.
+FURTHER such breach shall extend to the servants, agents, employees and other associates of the interested party including any companies and/or trusts affiliated with the interested party.

+Any demages assessed pursuant to this Agreement shall be against the interested party as a liquidated debt.

+This Agreement shall bind the heirs, executors, administrators and assigns as the case may be.
+10.

+, Ching

+f.
+Gurrero, m.s

+Term of Agreement: This deed will be binding for a period of five (5) years unless otherwise consented to in writing by the Disclosing Party.

+Governing Law: This agreement is governed by the law in force in the state of California and each party irrevocably and unconditionally submits to the non-exclusive jurisdiction of the Courts of the State of California and Courts of Appeal from them.
 12.

+SIGNED by the said Jorge Andrade) On the date haskin before mentioned and in the City of Santa Ana, California

+SIGNED for and on behalf of the interested party) On the date hereinbefore mentioned and in the) presence of: